MicrosoftDocs/quantum-docs/articles/pricing.md

 ### [Pay as You Go](#tab/tabid-PAYG)

 The Pay as You Go plan provides queued access to either the H1 series quantum computers or H2 series quantum computers and is charged per HQC usage.
+To get additional information on Pay as You Go pricing please contact Quantinuum sales at Sales@Quantinuum.com.

 |H1 Pricing| Includes access to |
 |---|---|